-A Qualified Spouse is your legally married wife or husband if you have been married for one year (12 consecutive months) before you retire or die.
+A Qualified Spouse is your legally married spouse if you have been married for one year (12 consecutive months) before you retire or die.

-If you were credited with Years of Vesting Service due to work for which no contributions were made to this Plan, to be eligible for the Surviving Spouse Pension, Minor Child Benefit, or 60-Month Pre-Retirement Survivor Pension, you must have at least 10 Years of Vesting Service and five or more Pension Credits (see page 6).
-Benefits are divided equally among your surviving unmarried children under the age of 21.
+If you were credited with Years of Vesting Service due to work for which no contributions were made to the Plan, to be eligible for the Surviving Spouse Benefit, Minor Child Benefit, or 60-Month Pre-Retirement Survivor Benefit, you must have at least 10 Years of Vesting Service and five or more Pension Credits (see page 7).
+Benefits are divided equally among your surviving children under the age of 21.
 These benefits will be paid until the youngest child reaches 21.
 If your youngest minor child reaches age 21 and benefits are still payable under the 60-payment guarantee, then the remainder of the 60 monthly payments will be made to your designated beneficiary or beneficiaries.

 Surviving children must apply for this benefit in writing to the Board of Trustees within 24 months of your death.
-A Minor Child Benefit will not be paid if a Surviving Spouse Pension benefit is currently being paid.
-If you have met the eligibility requirements for both the Minor Child Benefit and the 60-Month Pre-Retirement Survivor Pension, the Minor Child Benefit will be paid (the 60-Month Pre-Retirement Survivor Pension will not be paid).
+A Minor Child Benefit will not be paid if a Surviving Spouse Benefit is currently being paid.
+If you have met the eligibility requirements for both the Minor Child Benefit and the 60-Month Pre-Retirement Survivor Benefit, the Minor Child Benefit will be paid (the 60-Month Pre-Retirement Survivor Benefit will not be paid).